 - Losing baby teeth early

 Will your child need two-phase treatment?
 It will be hard to tell without a full examination.
 When you visit Hodges Orthodontics, we will use our 3D digital scanning technology and x-ray technology to see how your child’s jaws are developing and whether they will need help developing properly.
 Two-phase treatment can create a strong foundation for your child to get an amazing smile that will last a lifetime!

 If you’re in the Tupelo or Pontotoc, MS, areas, you can find out more about two-phase treatment and whether it would benefit your child by visiting Hodges Orthodontics.
-Start with a virtual consultation, which you can do anytime, anywhere from your laptop or mobile phone!
-We will be able to tell whether two-phase treatment is right for your child or if traditional braces treatment will work later.
+We will be able to tell whether a two-phase treatment is right for your child or if traditional braces treatment will work later.
 We can also tell you whether your child will need braces at all.

 We know you want the best for your child’s oral and overall health, and two-phase orthodontic treatment may be the best way to ensure your child has a great smile and a pain-free bite.